-Beginner students with pre-existing wheel knowledge will refine their skills in this 10-week intensive, small-group ceramics course.
-With the support of demonstrations and constructive feedback from the instructor, students will focus on building strong throwing skills while creating functional ware like cups, bowls and mugs.
+Students will refine their skills in this 8-week intensive, small-group ceramics course.
+With the support of demonstrations and constructive feedback from the instructor, students will focus on building stronger throwing skills while creating functional ware like cups, bowls and mugs.
 Students will also focus on surface design and glaze application.
-This class is a precursor to a more advanced wheel throwing class.
+This class is a precursor to a more advanced wheel throwing class; pre-existing wheel knowledge is a requirement for registration.
+Ages 18+; 6 seats available.

 Discover the ceramic process from start to finish through instructor-led demonstrations, glazing techniques, and constructive feedback.
 Beginner students learn the basics of hand-building and wheel-work while intermediate students refine their skills.
 Individual projects include functional pottery and decorative work.
 Students registered for Classic Ceramics are also entitled to utilize open studio hours throughout the 10-week class session.